-This post contains affiliate links, which means if you purchase something I will earn a small commission at no additional cost to you.
-Thanks for supporting Life As A Strawberry!
+This post contains affiliate links: if you purchase something I’ll earn a small commission at no cost to you.

 Like, I DO NOT like chocolate chip cookies fresh out of the oven.
 They are weird and sometimes you get burned by a still-really-hot chocolate chip and just UGH give me room temperature cookies all day erryday.

 Just give me a soft, fluffy, room temperature chocolate chip cookie with no milk on it, please.
 This is the way to my strange, anti-all-the-regular-chocolate-chip-cookie-things heart.